Tonchiii/v0-portfolio-app-prototype/PRESENTATION-GUIDE.md

-# AI Digital Twin Presentation Guide
+# Digital Portfolio Presentation Guide
 ## 20-Minute Presentation Structure

 ---

+## Acknowledgement Slide

+### Special Thanks To:

+**AusBiz Consulting**
+- For providing the framework and guidance for this project
+- Supporting professional development and industry-standard practices

+**Employability Advantage**
+- For the AI Protector Security Course that made this project possible
+- Mentorship and resources throughout the development process

+**[Your University Name]**
+- For the educational foundation and learning environment
+- Academic support and access to development resources

+---

 ## 1. Introduction (1-2 minutes)

-### What is Your AI Digital Twin?
+### What is Your Digital Portfolio?
-**Portfolio Security Assistant & OAuth MCP Integration**
+**Interactive Portfolio with OAuth MCP Integration & Security Features**

-My AI Digital Twin is an intelligent portfolio application that combines:
+My Digital Portfolio is a modern, interactive portfolio application that combines:
-- **AI-Powered Assistant**: An "Ask AI" feature that answers questions about my professional experience, skills, and projects
+- **Interactive Features**: Including an AI assistant that answers questions about my professional experience, skills, and projects
 - **OAuth MCP Integration**: Secure authentication system using Model Context Protocol with GitHub OAuth
 - **Security-First Design**: Enterprise-grade security with Arcjet protection, rate limiting, and bot detection
+- **Modern Architecture**: Built with Next.js 14, TypeScript, and PostgreSQL for production deployment

 ### What Inspired You to Create It?
 I was inspired by the need to: